teja230/storesight/README.md

 ---

-**StoreSight** - Empowering Shopify merchants with intelligent analytics and competitor insights. 🚀
+**Built with ❤️ for Shopify merchants who want intelligent analytics and competitor insights. 🚀**